 \end{itemize} \begin{exa} Keep Example \ref{A1} with $\ulambda^l:=((2,2),(2))$ and ${\bf s}^l=(3,4)$ and take $e=4$.
 We write the Young diagram with the residue in each box associated with its node:

 We have two removable $1$-nodes : $(2,2,0)$ and $(1,2,1)$.
 They are associated to two black beads numbered by $5$ in runner $1$ and $3$ in runner $0$.
-We have two addable $1$-node : $(1,3,0)$ and $(3,1,0)$ which are associated to white beads numbered by $1$ and $5$ in runner $0$.
-We have also one addable $2$-node $(1,3,1)$ and one addable $3$ node $(2,1,1)$ associated with white beads numbered by $6$ and $3$.
+We have two addable $1$-nodes: $(1,3,0)$ and $(3,1,0)$ which are associated to white beads numbered by $1$ and $5$ in runner $0$.
+We have also one addable $2$-node $(1,3,1)$ and one addable $3$-node $(2,1,1)$ associated with white beads numbered by $6$ and $3$ in runner $1$.

 \end{exa}